 Procedure for Training

 Like all procedures training should be proportionate to risk but some training is likely to be effective in firmly establishing an anti-bribery culture whatever the level of risk.
-Training may take the form of education and awareness raising about the threats posed by bribery in general and in the sector or areas in which the organisation operates in particular, and the various ways it is being addressed.
+Training may take the form of education and awareness-raising about the threats posed by bribery in general and in the sector or areas in which the organization operates in particular, and the various ways it is being addressed.
 General training could be mandatory for new employees or for agents (on a weighted risk basis) as part of an induction process, but it should also be tailored to the specific risks associated with specific posts.
-Consideration should also be given to tailoring training to the special needs of those involved in any ‘speak up’ procedures, and higher risk functions such as purchasing, contracting, distribution and marketing, and working in high risk countries.
+Consideration should also be given to tailoring training to the special needs of those involved in any ‘speak up’ procedures, and higher risk functions such as purchasing, contracting, distribution and marketing, and working in high-risk countries.
 Effective training is continuous, and regularly monitored and evaluated.
 It may be appropriate to require associated persons to undergo training.
-This will be particularly relevant for high risk associated persons.
-In any event, organisations may wish to encourage associated persons to adopt bribery prevention training.
+This will be particularly relevant for high-risk associated persons.
+In any event, organizations may wish to encourage associated persons to adopt bribery prevention training.
 Nowadays there are many different training formats available in addition to the traditional classroom or seminar formats, such as e-learning and other web-based tools.
 But whatever the format, the training ought to achieve its objective of ensuring that those participating in it develop a firm understanding of what the relevant policies and procedures mean in practice for them.